sapientpants/quorum/docs/implementation-plan.md

      - Add CRUD operations for API keys ✅
      - Handle key testing through the store ✅

-3. **Theme Customization**
+3. **Theme Customization** ✅
-   - **Main Layout with Theme Selector**
+   - **Main Layout with Theme Toggle** ✅
-     - Integrate the top navigation bar with the app title, navigation links, and a theme toggle button.
+     - Integrate the top navigation bar with the app title, navigation links, and a theme toggle button. ✅

 4. **Participant Configuration**
    - **Participant Form**